roboportal/bot_box/README.md

 # Bot Box

 Bot Box is a client application for https://roboportal.io.
-It enables peer-to-peer controls and video streaming between robots and web-based control panels.
-In other words, if you are building the robot and planning to add remote-control functionality and real-time video streaming, it is worth considering using this service.
+It enables peer-to-peer controls, video and audio streaming between robots and web-based control panels.
+In other words, if you are building the robot and planning to add remote-control functionality and real-time video/audio streaming, it is worth considering using this service.

 # Features

-- real time video and audio streaming
+- real time video and bidirectional audio streaming
 - keyboard and gamepad controls streaming with data channel
 - telemetry streaming to the platform.
 Position on map and battery voltage are supported